 Can you help reduce the cost of unused medicines?

 Millions of pounds worth of prescription medicines are wasted across West Cheshire every year.
-Patients returned more than 13 tonnes worth of unused prescription medication to local pharmacies between August 2015 and July 2016 – the same weight as a double decker bus.
+Each year patients return more than 13 tonnes worth of unused prescription medication to local pharmacies – the same weight as a double decker bus.

 However, with just a third of unused medication returned to pharmacies for disposal, this is just the tip of the iceberg.